axd6044-sketch/Bioinformatics-course-projects/Week02/README.md

 ```
 ## 4.About the organism
 ```
-echo "Anabas testudineus is the scientific name for the climbing perch, a freshwater fish belonging to the family Anabantidae.Found widely in South and Southeast Asia "
+echo "Anabas testudineus is the scientific name for the climbing perch, a freshwater fish belonging to the family Anabantidae.
+Found widely in South and Southeast Asia "
 ```
 ## 5.How many sequence regions (chromosomes)?
 Does that match with the expectation for this organism?
 ### Input